advancedresearch/hooo/README.md

 or you can go in the opposite direction and lean toward `!~a`.
 The direction a theory is designed is called "language bias".
 Notice that they both are expressions of the underlying idea "there exists a solution".
-The way they differ is in plurarity, where `!~a` means "one" and `~a` means "many".
+The way they differ is in plurality, where `!~a` means "one" and `~a` means "many".

 Theories that lean toward `!~a` are called "Seshatic"